HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/download/configure_entitlement_checks/user_session_reporting_tool.md

 Once the IP addresses or session keys to be excluded have been identified, you can configure the exclusion parameters when running the tool to ensure those entries are omitted from the session count.
 See [Excluding specific requests](#excluding-specific-requests) for more information.

-## Running the user session reporting tool
+## Running the User Session Reporting Tool

 ### Tool parameters